openhab/openhab-docs/developers/index.md

 and discuss your concept.

 Find the right abstraction and the corresponding link on the left navigation panel.
-General [coding guidelines](development/guidelines.html) apply to all addon development.
+General [coding guidelines](development/guidelines.html) apply to all types of addon development.

 ## Setup the Development Environment